 Physical activity doesn't have to be in a recess or PE setting to be effective.Read More

 Study after study shows that kids who get regular physical activity experience improvements not just in their fitness levels but in brain function, too.
-Just walking or biking to school or before beginning at-home school work can prime the brain for learning.
+Beginning the day with a walk or bike to school or moving before starting schoolwork at home can prime the brain for learning.
 It makes sense – kids need to move more.
 When they do, they are better positioned to succeed in the classroom and at home.

 Consider cross-curricular teaching and learning with your physical education teacher by aligning content themes and collaborating on lesson plans and projects.
 Ask the PE teacher to suggest a few safe, age-appropriate activities that connect to skills taught in physical education class.

 Develop a plan with your school health team and seek feedback from the principal and teachers.
 Share simple ideas and lesson plans to introduce physical activity into the school day.